zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 This is where ZenML comes in.
 By providing seamless integration with various [MLOps tools](/docs/book/user-guide/component-guide/integration-overview.md) and platforms, ZenML simplifies the process of moving your pipelines into production.
 One way it does this is by offering a free, limited, and easy-to-use Sandbox environment that allows you to experiment with remote stacks without any setup or configuration.

+### Alternative: Build your own infrastructure

 For those who prefer more control over their infrastructure, ZenML offers a more manual approach that still streamlines parts of the deployment process.
 With